 Book a Newcastle Car Hire & Save Money!

 - No Cancellation Fees: Feel safe in knowing that if your plans change, you will not be charged.

-- $0 Booking Fees or Credit card details required to make your booking
+- $0 Booking Fees: No credit card details required to make your booking.

-- SAVE!
-On time and money by comparing all at once
+- Save on time and money by comparing rental cars all at once

 - We compare all major car hire brands such as Avis, Budget, Thrifty, Europcar, Redspot and Hertz

-- LIVE chat, provides real people to help you with your booking instantly
+- LIVE chat: We provide real people to help you with your booking and other queries.

 - We have been helping drivers to book car hire in Newcastle -- and across Australia and the entire world -- for over 10 years.

 Did you know...

 In 2014, from the tens of thousands of rental car bookings made through our website, just under 50% of our customers booked an economy or compact vehicle.
-This proves you can zip around Newcastle easily in a small rental car.
+This proves you can zip around in a car rental Newcastle easily.